-At the Sidney and Chadron sites, keys will be checked out to personnel who need access to the building.
-At the Scottsbluff site, employees will use proximity cards to gain access to the building.
+At the Chadron site, keys will be checked out to personnel who need access to the building through Chadron State College.
+At the Scottsbluff and Sidney site, employees will use proximity cards to gain access to the building.
 There is a \$10 replacement fee if the employee loses his/her card.
 In all other cases, keys will be checked out on an as-needed basis.